MathildeDTU/41934-Advanced-BIM-F22/README.md

 ![LCA_2_Gr4](https://user-images.githubusercontent.com/112398958/193603479-5c783904-2264-419d-adf8-ca5258df26c9.svg)

-4. description of the process of your tool / workflow.
+### 4. Description of the process of the workflow.
+In the flowchart above the overall process of an LCA is illustrated.
+The red circle marks where in the process the scope of this use case is placed.
+The scope is defined a previous section above.

 ## 3C: Information exchange
 5. Information Exchange: Fill out the excel template with the information for your planned tool / workflow.
 For this you will need access to the excel, and the Dikon document to help you specify the LOD (LOR,LOG,LOI) for each element you need for you tool / workflow.
 This can get confusing - don’t worry we can help 😊